reese/blog/content/book-reviews/the-book-of-form-and-emptiness.md

-_The Book of Form & Emptiness_ follows teenager Benny Oh who, following the untimely death of his father, begins hearing voices and is subsequently diagnosed with schizoaffetive disorder.
+_The Book of Form & Emptiness_ follows teenager Benny Oh who, following the untimely death of his father, begins hearing voices and is subsequently diagnosed with schizoaffective disorder.
 One of the few places he can find refuge is his local public library, where he meets an elderly homeless intellectual and a young street artist who take him under their wing.
 Benny's mother Annabelle also mourns her husband's death, all the while navigating a new life as a newly single mother, supporting her son through a difficult diagnosis -- not to mention the trouble she has keeping an eye on him as he regularly runs off with his newfound companions -- _and_ trying to stay afloat at her job in a time of rapid automation.
 Juggling all of these gradually leads Annabelle to develop a nasty hoarding habit, which only bears down further on her relationship with Benny and attracts the attention of her landlord.

 Perhaps the most notable feature of this novel is the fact that it's narrated by The Book itself, simultaneously both a freestanding character as well as a voice